nazareno7870/7-Tip-Calculator-App/README.md

-# Time tracking dashboard solution by Nazareno del Río
+# Tip Calculator App solution by Nazareno del Río

 This is a solution to the [Time tracking dashboard challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/time-tracking-dashboard-UIQ7167Jw).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.